Skip to content

 Yes!
 As Selenium allows you to automate any process in a browser, and Salesforce runs in the browser, you can use Selenium with Salesforce.

 Selenium WebDriver offers a programming interface to interact with web browsers, enabling actions such as button clicks, form filling, page navigation, and data verification on Salesforce pages.
+Additionally, tools like Selenium IDE (which operates on WebDriver) have record and playback features that speed up the test creation process.

 Using Selenium to automate Salesforce: 3 scenarios